WebClub-NITK/Google-DSC-NITK-Recruitments-2019/RECRUITMENTS_2019.md

 ### Tips
 * You get bonus points for hosting onto a cloud service (AWS,Azure,etc)
 * Any other relevant innovative idea related to the task from your side will also fetch you merit points
+* The task involves a lot of things, thats why it is classified as hard.
+But each individual part is not that difficult and plenty of resources are available online to get through it.
+Try completing as many parts as possible.

 <br> <br>
 ## Task ID: Android_Mobile_Vision